openleanchain/RAG101/setup/rag_demo/README.md

   └─ data/
       ├─ data_sources/
       │   └─ book.pdf            # the PDF we will use
-      ├─ knowledge_base/
-      │   └─ knowledge_library.json   # created on first run
+      ├─ knowledge_base/         # auto created on first run
-      ├─ outputs/
+      │   └─ knowledge_library.json
-      │   └─ conversation_log.jsonl   # long-term memory (one JSON per line)
+      ├─ outputs/                # auto created on first run │   └─ conversation_log.jsonl   # long-term memory (one JSON per line)
       ├─ prompts/
-      │   ├─ system_prompt.txt   # tells the AI its role
+      │   ├─ system_prompt.txt   # system prompt template: tells the AI its role
-      │   └─ user_prompt.txt     # how we show snippets + question
+      │   └─ user_prompt.txt     # user prompt template: how we show snippets + question
-      └─ models/
-          └─ ...
+      └─ models/                 # auto created on first run or get zip from team lead └─ ...
 MiniLM files go here (see next section)
 ```
 You will mostly touch:
 - data/data_sources/book.pdf
 - rag_main.py
- - the two prompt files in data/prompts/ (if you want to change how the AI talks)
+ - the two prompt template files in data/prompts/ (if you want to change how the AI talks)

 ## 2. MiniLM model (local copy from a zip)